 After eating the frog, prioritize your remaining tasks.
 Ask yourself what’s urgent and what can wait.
 It may be that a work report is due at the end of the day when you’re supposed to be meeting friends for drinks.
 You need to decide which takes precedence and, hopefully, you haven’t procrastinated.

 Lastly, break down each task to understand how long each will take to complete.
-It often helps to work backward from the task’s deadline, breaking it down in steps and assigning exact hours or days you intend to work.
+It often helps to work backward from the task’s deadline, breaking it down into steps and assigning exact hours or days you intend to work.

 Essentially, create a realistic schedule and stick to it as best you can.
 At the end of the day, however, don’t feel guilty about certain tasks that you couldn’t get to or accomplish.